AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_message_android.md

 ### Retrieve thread messages

-You can retrieve thread messages from the server, whereas from the memory and local database, you can retrieve the whole conversation of a thread.
+Whether to retrieve thread messages from the server or local database depends on your production context.

+When you join a thread, messages are displayed in chronological order by default.
+In this case, Agora recommends that you retrieve the historical messages of the thread from the server.
+When you recall a thread message, Agora recommend that you insert the recall notification in the local database.

 #### Retrieve thread messages from the server